-Securities classified as Level 2 consist of "Fixed Maturity Securities," "Short-Term Securities," "Alternative Investments," "Foreign Currency Forward Contracts," and "Covered Call Options."
+Securities classified as Level 2 consist of "Fixed Maturity Securities", "Short-Term Securities", "Foreign Currency Forward Contracts", and "Covered Call Options."
 The market approach is used to price the Company's U.S. and foreign government obligations, and the primary inputs include bid and offer quotes from market makers or inter-dealer brokers.
 The Company's "Obligation of State and Political Subdivision" securities are priced using the matrix market approach where market information is used to derive a price based on similar securities.
 The primary inputs are spread benchmark curves, prepayment speeds, or spreads and quotes.
 The Company's "Corporate Debt Securities" are generally priced using the market approach and the primary inputs include U.S. Treasury curve, benchmark issues and spreads above benchmarks from market sources.
-"Mortgage- and Asset-backed Securities" and "Other Debt Securities" prices are derived using a combination of matrix market approach and discounted cash flow income approach.
+"Mortgageand Asset-backed Securities" and "Other Debt Securities" prices are derived using a combination of matrix market approach and discounted cash flow income approach.
 The primary inputs include discount rates obtained from benchmark yield curves and discount margins, dealer quotes, spreads and prepayment speeds from market participants and benchmark quotes from dealers.
 The "Short Term Securities" consist of U.S. government and corporate debt securities.
 The "Foreign Currency Forward Contracts" are priced by the FX forward rate.
 Discounts and premiums are taken from various sources to calculate the FX forward rate, which are added directly to the spot rate.
-The valuation of the "Hedge Funds" and the "Real Estate Funds" is based on the Company's proportionate interest in the underlying funds' net asset value, which approximates fair value.
-The investments in funds classified as Level 2 are redeemable either on the quarter with notice or with 90 days' notice.

-Securities classified as Level 3 consist of "Foreign Government Obligations," "Corporate Debt Securities," "Equities" and "Alternative Investments."
+Securities classified as Level 3 consist of "Corporate Debt Securities" and "Equities".
 Generally, the market approach is used to price the Company's Corporate Debt Securities and Foreign Government Obligations, and the primary inputs include bid and offer quotes from brokers.
-"Equities" primarily consists of the Company's investment in a high income real estate fund whose fair value contains significant unobservable inputs.
+The change in fair value of Level 3 assets is immaterial to the Consolidated Financial Statements.

 The valuation of the Hedge Funds, Real Estate Funds and Private Equity Funds are based on the Company's proportionate interest in the underlying funds' net asset value, which approximates fair value.
-The Real Estate funds are not subject to redemption, and it is estimated that the investments will be liquidated in approximately one to seven years.
+Private Real Estate Funds are not subject to redemption, and it is estimated that the investments will be liquidated in approximately one to seven years, up to ten years with extensions.
+The investments in Hedge Funds and open-end Real Estate Funds are redeemable at quarter end or annually with up to a 95-day notice.
 The investment in the private equity funds are not subject to redemption and typically returned through distributions.
-It is estimated that the investments will be liquidated in approximately five to ten years.
+It is estimated that the investments will be liquidated in approximately five to ten years, up to 15 years extensions.